Brighid’sQuestbyPCCast

 Everybody seems to love this subgenre, and I just don’t get it.
 Maybe it’s like being color blind.
 Maybe it’s genetic.

-Victoria - have your mom come to one of my signings this month in Tulsa (the launch is tomorrow @ the 41st Barnes & Noble, 2:00-5:00).
-She can check out where all I’ll be at my website, http://www.pccast.net.
-Yup.
+Victoria – have your mom come to one of my signings this month in Tulsa (the launch is tomorrow @ the 41st Barnes & Noble, 2:00-5:00).
+She can check out where all I’ll be at my website, http://www.pccast.net Yup..
 Big Excitement in T-Town.

 Victoria, Goddess of Spring is a marvelous book.
 My keepers list is relatively small, considering what a book fiend I am.
 Goddess is one of the few I won’t part with.

-Picture of Michelle, the Diva said on...
+23. Michelle, the Diva says:

 Ooooooooooh!
 I’m SO excited about this book.
 I reviewed Eplhame’s Choice for FAR and just adored it.
 I wanted this one too, but some OTHER reviewer beat me to it.